 Father’s Day.
 07.30am.
 I sneak downstairs hoping to catch the family by surprise as they lay out a smorgasbord of gifts for me.

-Last Father’s Day, I shuffled downstairs a little the worse for wear and with an old egg yolk stain on my T-shirt to receive a volley of abuse from Mother, who said my slovenliness was disrespectful to the efforts of my wife, children and those who died to defend freedom in the world wars.
+Last Father’s Day, I shuffled downstairs late and a little the worse for wear.
+I had an old egg yolk stain on my T-shirt and a few day’s stubble.
+I received a volley of abuse from Mother.
+She said my slovenliness was disrespectful to the efforts of my wife, children and those who died to defend freedom in the world wars.

-‘The stuntmen are much better than in my day, especially that green one,’ she says pointing at Hulk as he tears up the outside of a tall office block, ripping out windows as he goes.
+‘The stuntmen are better than in my day, especially that big green one,’ she says pointing at Hulk, as he runs up an office block, ripping out windows as he goes.

-I give myself a little time to brine in vengeful thoughts, like a Medici Pope.
-I invent sarcastic jokes for when the family come downstairs, but none of them quite zing:
+I’m not disappointed though.
+So, I give myself a little time to brine in vengeful thoughts like a Medici Pope.
+I try to invent sarcastic jokes to throw at them when they come downstairs but none of them quite zing:

 Q: Who put the fun into Father’s Day?